Daniel-McNamara/node-api4-guided/README.md

 - read the port from the environment: 'const port = process.env.Port'
 - define a start script in package.json that uses node (instead of nodemon) to run the server.
-- by default, heroku will run your application with npm start -
+- by default, heroku will run your application with npm start
+- create a new application on heroku
+- connect the app to github ( repository + branch) deploy > Github > find repository by name > click connect
+- enable automatic deploys
+-